 If a party wants to challenge the lis pendens, they will do so by bringing a motion to "expunge" the lis pendens.
 Any mistake in the service and filing of the lis pendens can result in the expungement of the lis pendens and possible liability for attorney's fees and costs.
 Therefore, it is important to hire an attorney who is familiar with these laws and has experience with litigation involving a lis pendens.

-Adina Stern has been handling real estate litigation matters and providing services in real estate and lis pendens cases for businesses and individuals for nearly 30 years in and around Los Angeles County, Orange County, and their surrounding areas, including Beverly Hills, Burbank, Calabasas, Chino, Coto de Caza, Long Beach, Malibu, Mission Viejo, Moorpark, Newport Beach, Palos Verdes, West Hollywood, and Westwood Village.
+Adina Stern has been handling real estate litigation matters and providing services in real estate and lis pendens cases for businesses and individuals for over 30 years in and around Los Angeles County, Orange County, and their surrounding areas, including Beverly Hills, Burbank, Calabasas, Chino, Coto de Caza, Long Beach, Malibu, Mission Viejo, Moorpark, Newport Beach, Palos Verdes, West Hollywood, and Westwood Village.